callbellchat/callbell-public-docs/docs/bot/getting_started.md

 ![add_new_action](./assets/add_new_action.png)

-A panel will open you can use to configure the action.
+A panel will open so you can use to configure the action.
 In this case we'll just add a simple text message:

 ![add_new_action_panel](./assets/add_new_action_panel.png)